-During Cyber Week 2025, AI-driven interactions influenced ~$67 billion in global online sales — roughly 20% of total digital orders. — McKinsey / commercetools
+During Cyber Week 2025, AI and agents drove $67 billion in global online sales — influencing 20% of all orders (Salesforce, December 2025).

 There's a version of your website you've never seen.
 It's the version an AI agent sees when a customer asks ChatGPT to "find me a good marketing agency in Florida" or tells Claude to "compare pricing for AI consulting services."
 That version has no hero image, no animation, no color palette.
 It's raw data.
 And for a growing share of your potential customers, it's the only version that matters.